cskelk789/Automated-ELK-Stack-Deployment/README.md

 | Web-3      | No                  | 10.1.0.4 on SSH 22                       |
 | ELK Server | No                  | Workstation MY Public IP using TCP 5601  |

+All the VM's can be accessed only from the Jump-Box-Provisioner.

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, it is advantageous to automating configuration with Ansible because of the below mentioned reasons:
-- What is the main advantage of automating configuration with Ansible?
-  - **There are multiple advantages, Ansible lets you quickly and easily deploy multitier applications through a YAML playbook.**
+  - **Ansible allows for quick and easy deployment of multitier applications through a YAML playbook.**
-  - **You don't need to write custom code to automate your systems.**
-  - **Ansible will also figure out how to get your systems to the state you want them to be in.**
+  - **The automation language used is very human-friendly-easily readable and writable.**
+  - **It is very helpful to automate the inventory of the implementation platform and centralized automation exceution.**
+  - **Helps to cutdown deployment and processing time of various processes.**

 The playbook implements the following tasks:
-- Configure ELK VM
+- Configure ELK VM with Docker
+   ``
-   `  - name: Config elk VM with Docker
+  - name: Config elk VM with Docker
     hosts: elk
     become: true
     tasks:
-    `
+    ``
 - ...
 - ...